byuflowlab/GXBeam.jl/docs/src/examples.md

 ![](curved.png)

-The calculated tip displacements match those found by Bathe and Bolourch closely, thus verifying our GEBT implementation.
+The calculated tip displacements match those reported by Bathe and Bolourch in "Large Displacement Analysis of Three-Dimensional Beam Structures" closely, thus verifying our GEBT implementation.

 ## Nonlinear Time-Marching and Eigenvalue Analysis of a Beam Assembly